Sebastiani Ventures Announces - GuruFocus.com

-VANCOUVER, BC / ACCESSWIRE / December 21, 2022 / Sebastiani Ventures Corp. ("Sebastiani" or the "Company") (TSX-V:SBS.H), further to its press release issued September 23, 2022, is pleased to announce the terms of the non-brokered private placement financing (the "Financing") being conducted in connection with the Company's proposed reverse takeover to acquire EvokAI Creative Labs Inc. ("EvokAI") (the "Acquisition").
+VANCOUVER, BC / ACCESSWIRE / December 22, 2022 / Sebastiani Ventures Corp. ("Sebastiani" or the "Company") (TSXV:SBS.H, Financial), further to its press release issued December 21, 2022, is pleased to announce that EvokAI Creative Labs Inc. ("EvokAI") has completed the non-brokered private placement financing (the "Financing") conducted in connection with the Company's proposed reverse takeover to acquire EvokAI (the "Acquisition").

+Union Group Ventures Limited, a private company indirectly controlled by Juan Sartori, that owns 11,495,283 (78.3%) EvokAI common shares, participated in the Financing, acquiring 1,000,000 Subscription Receipts.

-On closing of the Financing, the gross proceeds of the Financing will be deposited in escrow with Endeavor Trust Corporation as escrow agent, pending satisfaction of certain conditions (the "Escrow Release Conditions"), including, amongst others, the satisfaction or waiver of each of the conditions precedent to the Acquisition.
-No finder's fees will be paid in connection with the Financing.
+On closing of the Financing, the gross proceeds of the Financing were deposited in escrow with Endeavor Trust Corporation as escrow agent, pending satisfaction of certain conditions (the "Escrow Release Conditions"), including, amongst others, the satisfaction or waiver of each of the conditions precedent to the Acquisition.
+No finder's fees were paid in connection with the Financing.

 All securities issued by the Resulting Issuer in connection with the Financing will be free trading upon completion of the Acquisition.

-Following the completion of the Financing, the satisfaction of the Escrow Release Conditions and the completion of the Acquisition, the Resulting Issuer anticipates it will use the net proceeds of the Financing, principally to fund potential acquisitions, and for general working capital purposes.
+Following the satisfaction of the Escrow Release Conditions and the completion of the Acquisition, the Resulting Issuer anticipates it will use the net proceeds of the Financing, principally to fund potential acquisitions, and for general working capital purposes.

 Completion of the Acquisition is subject to a number of conditions, including: (i) TSX Venture Exchange acceptance; and (ii) completion of the consolidation of the Company's issued and outstanding common shares on the basis of one for 2.6628503 (the "Share Consolidation").
 Trading of the Company's common shares will remain halted until completion of the proposed Acquisition.